readmeio/api-spec/README.md

 We have the concept of "services", which contain "actions".
 A service would be analogous to an API, and a action would be analogous to an endpoint.
 For example, the "math" service might have actions like "multiply" and "add".

 The variable returned by `config` should (language permitting) be a function, which accepts the service as the only parameter.
-The service is in the format `organization/service@version`, with only service being required. `organization` will be required for private services, and `version` will primarily be used in development mode.
+The service is in the format `organization/service@version`, with only service being required. `organization` will be required for private services, ~~and `version` will primarily be used in development mode~~. (**NOTE:** The API doesn't accept @version yet!)

 This should return an object, with the function `run`.
 This accepts two parameters, an action name and a hash of data to pass along (whatever the language equivilant of a JSON blob would be). (**NOTE:** Can it ever accept just one variable?
 What about if only one non-object variable is passed in, it goes to the first param in the list?)
 Some languages could have a third parameter that's a callback (like JS).